kaaengine/kaa/docs/reference/colors.rst

 :class:`Color` reference
 ------------------------

-A :class:`Color` represents a color in RGBA standard.
+A :class:`Color` represents a color, using in RGBA standard.
 Color is a property attribute of a :class:`nodes.Node` instance (and instances of all its subclasses e.g. :class:`physics.BodyNode`, :class:`physics.BodyNode`, :class:`fonts.TextNode` etc.).